Provenance: Thomas Jefferson; by purchase to Jefferson Monroe Levy; by purchase to Thomas Jefferson Foundation in 1923

 Accession Number: 1923-30

-Historical Notes: Slab tables known variously in eighteenth century America as marble tables, marble sideboards, and sideboard tables, were commonly placed against a wall in dining rooms or parlors for serving food and drink.
+Historical Notes: Slab tables, known variously in eighteenth century America as marble tables, marble sideboards, and sideboard tables, were commonly placed against a wall in dining rooms or parlors for serving food and drink.
 Marble, although not impervious to stains, was a far more durable surface than wood.
-In the Hôtel de Langeac Jefferson attached a marble slab for serving directly to the wall in the dining room there.
+In the Hôtel de Langeac, Jefferson attached a marble slab for serving directly to the wall in the dining room.

 This table was at Monticello when the house was acquired from Jefferson Monroe Levy in 1923.
 Little is known about its history, except that Levy attempted to acquire original Jefferson furnishings.
 If the table was Jefferson's, it is one of the earliest surviving pieces of furniture.
 It may have been one of the rare items to endure the fire at Shadwell in 1770.